Close

 As we progress through the school year, we will explore engaging topics which enable the children to develop key knowledge and skills in all subjects through a cross-curricular, imaginative learning approach.

-In mathematics, we use the ‘Maths No Problem’ scheme which builds children’s mathematical skills alongside their thinking, reasoning and problem-solving skills.
+In mathematics, we use the ‘White Rose’ scheme which builds children’s mathematical skills alongside their thinking, reasoning and problem-solving skills.
 This is a multi-step lesson with a graduated approach which allows time for children to discuss and develop a range of methods to solve questions, achieving a greater depth of understanding as a result.

 A range of stimulating and topic-based texts are used to teach English.
 As we read and investigate various genres, including poetry and non-fiction texts, we provide a basis for children to develop their writing skills and creativity whilst improving their spelling, grammar and vocabulary alongside this.
 Year 2 have many opportunities to continue to prove themselves to be talented and passionate writers.